natsuhiko/rasqual/README.md

 ## Data preparation

 You can find an example expression data for C11orf21 and TSPAN32 genes in the _data_ directory.
-There are two files: a read/fragment count table (Y.txt) and sample specific offset data (K.txt), both have to be organised in feature by sample format (i.e., row: gene; col: sample).
+There are two files: a read/fragment count table (Y.txt) and sample specific offset data (K.txt), both have to be organised in feature by sample format (*i.e.*, row: gene; col: sample).
 We have included an R script to allow you to convert the count and offset files (text) into binary format for us by RASQUAL.
 The script converts a table data into a vector of double precision values.

 	cd $RASQUALDIR
 	RHOME=/software/R-3.0.0/bin/
 	$RHOME/R --vanilla --quiet --args data/Y.txt data/K.txt < R/txt2bin.R > log

-You will also need to prepare custom VCF files containing the allele specific counts at all SNPs.
+You will also need to prepare custom VCF files containing the allele specific counts of your target cellular trait at all SNPs.
 The files have to contain an additional subfield, "AS", located within the genotype field consisting of two integers, the reference and alternative allele counts, separated by a comma.
 For example, sample **_i_** is heterozygous at a SNP and has 1 and 10 reads overlapping the reference and alternative alleles respectively, the genotype field for the sample becomes

 	...
 FORMAT ...
 Sample_i ...
 	...
 GL:AS  ...
 0|1:1,10 ...